|Graduate Program Head

-Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Requirements.
+Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Policies.

-|In consultation with their adviser, students also take an additional 15 credits of elective coursework to focus on their particular interest within turfgrass facility management.
+|In consultation with their adviser, students also take an additional 15 credits of elective coursework from a list of approved elective courses maintained by the graduate program office to focus on their particular interest within turfgrass facility management.

 World Campus students in graduate degree programs may be eligible for financial aid.
 Refer to the Tuition and Financial Aid section of the World Campus website for more information.

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.